Traversable wormholes via a double trace deformation involving $U(1)$ conserved current operators: Opening the wormhole with conserved current operators

 where we used the superscripts $H$ and $I$ to distinguish between the Heisenberg and interaction picture, respectively.
 For notational simplicity, we will omit the superscript $I$ in what follows.

 Working at first order in perturbation theory, we expand

-where $G_{VV}^{(0)}({\bf r};{\bf r}')$ is the unperturbed two-point function of $A_V$.
+where $\mathcal{G}_{VV}^{(0)}({\bf r};{\bf r}')$ is the unperturbed two-point function of $A_V$.
 The first correction to the two-point function of $A_V$ is obtained as follows,

 In the second line, we put \eqref{eq-deformation} into the expression.
 In the third line, we assume that the fields $A_V({\bf r})$ and $A_{V}({\bf r}')$ act on the right exterior region.
-Then, we can use large $N$ factorization and the fact that operator on the right exterior region commute with the operators on the left boundary.
+Then, we can use large $N$ factorization and the fact that the operator on the right exterior region commutes with the operators on the left boundary.

 Let us introduce the Wightman and retarded bulk-to-boundary propagators for the right exterior region as \bea K^{\text{w}}_{\mu \nu}(z,t,x;t_1,x_1)&\equiv& -i \langle A_\mu(z,t,x) J^{(R)}_\nu(t_1,x_1) \rangle\,, \\ K^\text{ret}_{\mu \nu}(z,t,x;t_1,x_1)&\equiv& -i \langle [A_\mu(z,t,x),J^{(R)}_{\nu}(t_1,x_1)] \rangle \,. \eea for $t>t_1$.
 Then, the expression of the first order correction to the bulk two-point function of $A_V$ can be rewritten as follows,